Thursday, December 01, 2016

 They were, though, mobilized by Trump's polarized, culture war framing of the real struggle: the "politically correct" educated elite versus ordinary people.
 This was a theme that Donald Trump and his surrogates pushed again and again.

-The very vagueness of the supposed positions that the politically correct were supposed to embrace made this a useful slogan - globalization for economic nationalists, Muslim terrorism for Christian nationalists, immigration for which nationalists.
+The very vagueness of the supposed positions that the politically correct were supposed to embrace made this a useful slogan - globalization for economic nationalists, Muslim terrorism for Christian nationalists, immigration for white nationalists.

 And Trump voters were not wrong that the educated elite do support free trade and pluralism.